akiipli/Allan/GL_SDL_hybrid_IK/README.txt

 Allan Kiipli

 11:45 AM 3/10/2023
 Timeline update.
-Keyframes can be nudged left or right.
+Keyframes can be nudged left or right with Shift + Arrows.
 Mouse cursor needs to be on the Timeline section height.
 Frame needs to be over keyframe.
 I over Timeline places Morph keyframes.
 Ctrl + I places keyframes.
 Delete keyframes with cursor over Timeline section with Alt + I.